Should you move to a rural area to save money?

 What would your budget look like with the lifestyle changes you would make with a new home in a new area?

-I know once we got rid of childcare, eating out at restaurants (hard to do when you live in a rural area), and other convenience type expenses (like having a Target two miles from your house!), then you start to see your household income get a bit of a raise.
+Once you get rid of childcare, eating out at restaurants (hard to do when you live in a rural area), and other convenience type expenses (like having a Target two miles from your house!), then you start to see your household income get a bit of a raise.

 Even with the loss of my corporate world career and the income that came with it, we weren’t losing that much for me to transition from working outside of the home full time to staying home full time.
 I honestly couldn’t believe it the first time we looked into it.